orlovmax/gulp-workflow/README.md

 * ["grunt-bower-concat"](https://github.com/sapegin/grunt-bower-concat)
 * ["grunt-bowercopy"](https://github.com/timmywil/grunt-bowercopy)

 Also `bower-dev` task run ["grunt-contrib-clean"](https://github.com/gruntjs/grunt-contrib-clean) to delete all those pesky .gitkeep files.
-If you don't use bower - just run `grunt clean`.
+If you don't use bower - just run `grunt clean:gitkeep`.
+Please remember, `grunt.clean` task have other subtasks to process unnecessary files, so be careful while using this.

 ###bower.json dependencies
 * "jquery"